rhuebner76/little-aspnetcore-book/chapters/04-use-a-database/create-migration.md

 ## Create a migration

+>[!IMPORTANT]
+To interactive with the database using the CLI an install or update the `dotnet ef` toolchain may be needed.
+See documentation reference [.NET Core EF CLI](https://learn.microsoft.com/en-us/ef/core/cli/dotnet) for instructions and details on how to setup the tool.

 Migrations keep track of changes to the database structure over time.
 They make it possible to undo (roll back) a set of changes, or create a second database with the same structure as the first.
 With migrations, you have a full history of modifications like adding or removing columns (and entire tables).

 In the previous chapter, you added an `Items` set to the context.
 Since the context now includes a set (or table) that doesn't exist in the database, you need to create a migration to update the database: